floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 6. Upgrade Search Guard and the Elasticsearch\
    Before performing the current step, you must review the Elasticsearch documentation for the proper version and check which additional steps and measures are required to upgrade Elasticsearch.
 Then, you can upgrade Elasticsearch and Search Guard on your cluster node.
 The upgrade procedure is described in the [Search Guard upgrade guide](upgrading#upgrading-elasticsearch-and-search-guard).
 7. Migrate frontend data\
-   The data structures used by the multitenancy implementation in SearchGuard 1.x.x and 2.0.0 are distinct.
+   The data structures used by the Multi-Tenancy implementation in SearchGuard 1.x.x and 2.0.0 are distinct.
 Therefore, running a data migration process is necessary to move Kibana Saved Objects (entities like data views and dashboards stored by Kibana in Elasticsearch).
 To conduct the data migration process, you need an up-to-date version of the `sgctl` tool.
 To carry out the data migration process, execute the command `sgctl special start-mt-data-migration-from-8.7`.
 The command execution should be above a few minutes, depending on the number of tenants defined in your environment and the volume of data stored in the Kibana indices.
 You can check the status of the data migration process using the command `sgctl special get-mt-data-migration-state-from-8.7`.
 The administrator must successfully execute data migration before proceeding with further upgrade steps.
 It is important to note that the system administrator should not run the data migration process in parallel, and the Kibana should be shut down during this process.
-Please note that multitenancy is disabled by default in the Search Guard 2.0.0 or newer.
-The command used for data migration will enable the multitenancy if needed.
+Please note that Multi-Tenancy is disabled by default in the Search Guard 2.0.0 or newer.
+The command used for data migration will enable the Multi-Tenancy if needed.
 8. Upgrade Kibana\
    In this step, please proceed with upgrading Kibana to a version corresponding to Elasticsearch and install the Search Guard Kibana plugin in the appropriate version.
 The Kibana upgrade should be carried out in accordance with the Kibana documentation.
-9. Restore multitenancy configuration\
+9. Restore Multi-Tenancy configuration\
-   If the default multitenancy configuration is inappropriate for you, you can introduce customization by using `sg_frontend_multi_tenancy.yml`, a multitenancy configuration file.
-Available configuration options are described in the [Multitenancy configuration](kibana-multi-tenancy#elasticsearch-configuration) section.
+   If the default Multi-Tenancy configuration is inappropriate for you, you can introduce customization by using `sg_frontend_multi_tenancy.yml`, a Multi-Tenancy configuration file.
+Available configuration options are described in the [Multi-Tenancy configuration](kibana-multi-tenancy#elasticsearch-configuration) section.
 You can apply a new configuration using the following command `sgctl.sh update-config sg_frontend_multi_tenancy.yml`
 10. Disable telemetry\
     When you are going to grant read-only access to some tenants for some users then it is recomended to disable telemetry.
 This can be achieve by placing the following configuration in the `kibana.yml` file.
     ```yml